2020 Kansas Jayhawks football team: COVID-19 impact

 On June 20, 2020, the University of Kansas announced it had tested 86 football players and 110 staff members.
 Only one player tested positive and no staff members.
 One player tested positive for the antibody test, indicating the player had it in the past, but no longer had it.
 On July 3, the team announced that another 11 players had tested positive and that they would be suspending in-person voluntary workouts.

 Kansas was scheduled to play New Hampshire, but the game was canceled following the CAA’s decision to not play football during the 2020 season due to the COVID-19 pandemic.
 Following the cancellation, KU athletic director Jeff Long said in a statement that they will look into finding an opponent to replace New Hampshire in the opening of the schedule.
 On July 25, Kansas announced it had replaced the game with New Hampshire with a game on August 29 against Southern Illinois, but that game was later cancelled.
 On July 29, their game against Boston College was also canceled.
 On August 3, the Big 12 announced they would play a 10-game schedule that included all conference games and one non-conference game.
 On August 12, the Big 12 announced the conference portion of the revised schedule.
 On August 31, the school announced that they will begin the season without fans in attendance, but did not specify how many games will be played without fans.
 On September 24, Long announced a maximum of 10,000 fans would be allowed to attend through the month of October.
 On October 8, head coach Les Miles announced that he had tested positive for COVID-19.
 Because of his positive test, he did not coach the game against West Virginia.
 A few days before the Jayhawks November 21 game against Texas, it was rescheduled for December 14, then it was cancelled altogether on December 10.
 In total, four of the Jayhawks games were cancelled due to COVID-19.

 Season schedule

-Every game listed below, unless otherwise noted, had a limited attendance due to COVID-19.
+Every game listed below had a limited or no attendance due to COVID-19.